Easy gluten-free rhubarb tart made with a sorghum crust and a simple filling that celebrates the sweet-tart flavor of rhubarb.

-- 4 ounces (1 stick) butter, chilled and cut into six pieces
+- 1 stick unsalted butter, chilled and cut into six pieces (4 ounces; 113 grams)

 - Turn dough out onto lightly white rice floured counter.
 Pat into a 4-inch round and wrap tightly in plastic wrap.
 Chill at least two hours or up to overnight.

-- To Assemble: Place dough onto an 16½- by 12½-inch piece of parchment.
+Put It All Together: Place dough onto an 16 1/2- by 12 1/2-inch piece of parchment.
 Generously white rice flour top of dough.
 Roll dough into an approximate 14-inch circle.
 Invert 10-inch pie plate onto center of dough.
 Slide your hand (between counter and parchment paper) under the parchment paper.
 In one swift motion, flip dough into pan.
 Dough will overhang pan.
 Carefully peel parchment away from dough.

 - Pile filling into the center of the pan.
 Fold dough edges onto filling.
 Bake until crust is golden brown and filling bubbles, about 30 minutes.
 Remove and allow pie to cool in pan.